YangWangsky/tf_EEGNet/README.md

     2. A 4-38Hz bandpass was done by a causal 6-order Butterworth fliter.
     3. No resampling.

-Got something hard to explanation.
+Got something hard to explain.

 | Result |  acc | mean |
 |---|---|---|